Skip to main content

 Understanding what your rights are when a salesperson comes to your door can help protect you.

-Door-to-door salespeople can only come to your house or call your phone during specific times.
+Even if you don’t have a Do Not Knock sticker, door-to-door salespeople can only come to your house or call your phone during specific times.
 A salesperson is breaking the law if they try to sell you something:

 It's ok to walk away